gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The `setupWrapper` task is now called `wrapper`.

+### Incubating Ivy publish plugin changes (i)

-### Changed task name in incubating ivy-publish plugin
+#### Changed task name in incubating ivy-publish plugin

-For consistency with the maven-publish plugin, the task for generating the ivy.xml file for an IvyPublication has changed.
+For consistency with the maven-publish plugin, the task for generating the ivy.xml file for an Ivy publication has changed.
 This task is now named `generateDescriptorFileFor${publication.name}Publication`.

-### Default 'status' value of IvyPublication is 'integration' and no longer defaults to 'project.status' (i)
+#### Default `status` value of IvyPublication is `integration` and no longer defaults to `project.status`

 In order to continue decoupling the Gradle project model from the Ivy publication model, the '`project.status`' value is no longer used when publishing with the `ivy-publish` plugin.